Hook-billed kite project

 Little is known and unclear about Hook-billed Kites including: habitats usage, migration and movements, prey ecology and breeding biology.
 These kites have a very specialized diet leading to high vulnerability of being impacted by human activities, such as climate change.
 This species warrants high study priority to assess its movements, breeding biology, ecology of prey, population status and threats.

 Documenting baseline information of Neotropical raptors is especially important because, as top predators, they have a significant role in maintaining biodiversity throughout tropical ecosystems.
-In 2013, Belize Raptor Research Institute (BRRI) launched the Hook-billed Kite Project and the Belize Raptor Watch as long-term research and conservation projects.
-These projects aim to unravel the mysteries of the enigmatic Hook-billed Kite (Chondrohierax uncinatus), a highly specialized Neotropical raptor species, which ranges from the southern extreme of Texas to northern Argentina.
+In 2013, we launched the Hook-billed Kite Project.
+This project aims to unravel the mysteries of the enigmatic Hook-billed Kite (Chondrohierax uncinatus), a highly specialized Neotropical raptor species.

 Publications